Table of Contents

 With Grafana, users can create organizations, allowing them to create groups and teams for different projects.
 The users are not able to restrict access to individual dashboards and charts.
 Every member of an organization can access the dashboards of their organization.
 Every member has a specific role with a variety of permissions.
 The users can also set up unique API keys.

 The Kibana dashboard, on the other hand, can be made openly accessible to the public.
 Dashboards don't have to exist within an organization.
-Kibana provides its users with a lot of flexibility in the dashboard configuration, as well as coming with default user authentication options.
+Kibana provides its users with a lot of flexibility in the dashboard configuration, as well as comes with default user authentication options.
 There are a variety of security plugins available to change the access control of a dashboard.
 The most commonly used is X-Pack, Elastic's commercial plugin.
 It is a bundle of ELK add-ons, and it provides the users with access control and authentication capabilities for their dashboards.
 Users can also check out SearchGuard, a popular security plugin compatible with Kibana.

 Grafana comes with a built-in alerting engine that allows users to have control over their alerts.
 Users can create personalized alerts for any time series metric.
 Users can configure their alerts by applying conditional rules to dashboard panels.